SaschaHeyer/ml-audio-processing-pipeline/README.md

 The model is a multi step process run in this order `model/build.sh`, `model/upload.sh`, `model/deploy.sh`

 ### Deploy services
-Each service has it's own subfolder containing a `deploy.sh` that runs a Cloud Build step.
+Each service has its own subfolder containing a `deploy.sh` that runs a Cloud Build step.

 ### BigQuery
 The pipeline result is stored in BigQuery.